Barracuda Networks

 Barracuda Networks, Inc. provides security, networking and storage products based on network appliances and cloud services.

 History

 Barracuda Networks was founded in 2003 by CEO Dean Drako, Michael Perone, and Zach Levow, and the company introduced the Barracuda Spam and Virus Firewall in the same year.
+In January 2006, it closed its first outside investment of $40 million from Sequoia Capital and Francisco Partners.
 In 2007, the company moved its headquarters to Campbell, California, and opened an office in Ann Arbor, Michigan.

-In January 2006, it closed its first outside investment of $40 million from Sequoia Capital and Francisco Partners.